Ema94/SimpleLoginLayout/README.md

 I not use clases, only overwrite the base html tags with css

-Open with virtual server extension of visual studio code
+Open with Live Server extension of visual studio code